 Cats and dogs may need air conditioning during summer just as they need to be kept warm during winter.
 You may be concerned about how air conditioners can affect your cat or dog.
 Moreover, your air conditioning units can also be impacted by your pet.

 Read on as we address the top questions that you may face when struggling to deliver the ideal temperature for your cat or dog.
-The main sections below are:

 Factors Affecting Comfortable Temperatures for Cats and Dogs